Learn the facts about Rogaine side effects for men and women.

-This page gives you the facts about all the Rogaine side effects so you can decide whether or not using this drug is the right way to treat your hair loss.
+This page gives you the facts about all the Rogaine side effects for men and women so you can then decide whether or not using this drug is the right way to treat your hair loss.

 Rogaine (or Regaine in the UK) is the brand name for minoxidil, a drug that's been approved by the FDA for treating androgenetic hair loss (androgenetic alopecia).
 Its FDA approval was given after trials showed that it was capable of producing new hair growth.